About

 Scholarship, Research & Service

-2022, 2023, 2024: Co-teach “Nuts and Bolts of DH Project Development” at Dream Lab, a week-long digital humanities training course.
+2022, 2023, 2024: Co-instructor, “Nuts and Bolts of DH Project Development” at Dream Lab, a week-long digital humanities training course

 July 2022-Present: Prototyping a DIY Process of Item-Level Cataloging of Archival Material: Research to gather metrics, document process, and attend to questions that arise.
 Secured grant and external funding to conduct three on-site visits to the Howard Zinn Papers at NYU’s Tamiment Library.